// you’re reading...

 4. Obama’s list uses CAPTCHA on the unsubscribe page, something that would be illegal for you to do

-Really, these things are Email Marketing 101:
+These things are Email Marketing 101:

-1. Make it easy for the subscriber to sign-up
+1. Make it easy for the subscriber to sign up

 3. Send messages the subscriber thinks are relevant